 The first teacher was Susie White, 18-year-old sister of Ada.
 Miss Susie had spent a week at the York County Courthouse taking examinations for a license to teach.
 Her students remember her as a person of great dignity, whose word was absolute.
-When some of the parents requested that Latin be taught their children.
-Miss Susie, who had never studied Latin, began studying and preparing lessons for each day - one step ahead of her students. her father, who had studied Latin in an academy, checked her lesson plans.
+When some of the parents requested that Latin be taught their children, Miss Susie, who had never studied Latin, began studying and preparing lessons for each day - one step ahead of her students.
+Her father, who had studied Latin in an academy, checked her lesson plans.

-As was the custom in cotton-growing communities, school "took up" after cotton picking was finished, any time from late November to January.
-School "let out" for spring planting and during the summer, generally from June through August, held aother session.
+As was the custom in cottongrowing communities, school "took up" after cotton picking was finished any time from late November to January.
+School "let out" for spring planting and during the summer, generally from June through August, held another sesapril 30 1994

 The students ranged in age from Ada's 6 years to adults who had never attended school before.
-She remembered the names of some of the students in 1892; her brothers, John, Bill and Sam White; Annie Huffman; Beulah and Wilson Crowder; Bessie and Emmett Felts; Gussie, Len and Herbert Patterson; Ada and Tom Bennett; Anna, Bessie and John Finneson; Maggie, Martha, Mary and John Murphy; Will and Newt Pettus; and there were others she could not remember.
-There were fond memories of playing with schoolmates at recess and Massey sending the children a wagon load of watermelons several times a summer.
+She remembered the names of some of the students in 1892: her brothers, John, Bill and Sam White; Annie Huffman; Beulah and Wilson Crowder; Bessie and Emmett Felts; Gussie, Len and Herbert Patterson; Ada and Tom Bennett; Anna, Bessie and John Finneson; Maggie, Martha, Mary and John Murphy; Will and Newt Pettus; and there were others she could not remem-